NewChromantics/Vrpm_WordpressContent/_pages/home.md

     <h2>VRPM</h2>
     VRPM was established with the sole purpose of capturing and creating VR content for the property industry.
 The team was founded with a single vision and a mix of property, VFX, virtual reality and life experience.

-    VR is going to be a big part of the future for businesses such as estate agents, letting agents, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
+    VR is going to be a big part of the future for businesses such as <a href="http://www.vrpm.co.uk/virtual-reality-estate-agents/">estate agents, letting agents</a>, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
 Using virtual reality for marketing can help people to fully experience a residential or commercial space without physically being there.
   - |
     <h4>A London based virtual reality agency</h4>
     <h2>VRPM</h2>
     VRPM was established with the sole purpose of capturing and creating VR content for the property industry.
 The team was founded with a single vision and a mix of property, VFX, virtual reality and life experience.

-    VR is going to be a big part of the future for businesses such as estate agents, letting agents, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
+    VR is going to be a big part of the future for businesses such as <a href="http://www.vrpm.co.uk/virtual-reality-estate-agents/">estate agents, letting agents</a>, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
 Using virtual reality for marketing can help people to fully experience a residential or commercial space without physically being there.
   - |
     <h4>A London based virtual reality agency</h4>
     <h2>VRPM</h2>
     VRPM was established with the sole purpose of capturing and creating VR content for the property industry.
 The team was founded with a single vision and a mix of property, VFX, virtual reality and life experience.

-    VR is going to be a big part of the future for businesses such as estate agents, letting agents, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
+    VR is going to be a big part of the future for businesses such as <a href="http://www.vrpm.co.uk/virtual-reality-estate-agents/">estate agents, letting agents</a>, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
 Using virtual reality for marketing can help people to fully experience a residential or commercial space without physically being there.
   - |
     <h4>A London based virtual reality agency</h4>
     <h2>VRPM</h2>
     VRPM was established with the sole purpose of capturing and creating VR content for the property industry.
 The team was founded with a single vision and a mix of property, VFX, virtual reality and life experience.

-    VR is going to be a big part of the future for businesses such as estate agents, letting agents, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
+    VR is going to be a big part of the future for businesses such as <a href="http://www.vrpm.co.uk/virtual-reality-estate-agents/">estate agents, letting agents</a>, holiday cottages, serviced apartment companies, commercial property agents, new homes sales, architects and wedding venues.
 Using virtual reality for marketing can help people to fully experience a residential or commercial space without physically being there.
 sections:
   - "5"
   - "5"